-- Summary report outlining flash couponing, social-influence and other techniques that encourage the instore shopping experience for consumers - Implementation of pilot project in retail stores and involve MOs - Report outlining the success of these techniques and highlighting future opportunities
+- Summary report outlining flash couponing, social-influence and other techniques that encourage the in-store shopping experience for consumers - Implementation of pilot project in retail stores and involve MOs - Report outlining the success of these techniques and highlighting future opportunities

 We are currently running online studies that examine to what extent the presentation of a product's popularity information could influence a consumer's purchasing decision, as a proof of concept for a field deployment in a physical store.
 An initial study found that for two products of similar popularity (operationalized as the sales rank), by simply changing the presentation and metric of the rank-related information, it was possible to nudge consumers to choose the less popular product.
 This first result implies that non-monetary promotions like popularity can be effective, and furthermore, with the right framing, they can also nudge consumers to the different classes of products along the long tail of sales.
+Therefore, these methods can help retailers and manufacturers save margin, by giving them an alternative marketing method to price discounts.